Statement of Curriculum Intent, Implementation and Impact

 - Residential trip to Min y Don Christian Adventure Centre

-- Pupils' opportunities to lead and acquire positions of responsibility across school, for example Worship Team, School Council, Play Leaders, prefects, History Ambassadors, Computer Champions and librarians.
+- Pupils' opportunities to lead and acquire positions of responsibility across school, for example Worship Team, School Council, Play Leaders, prefects, Humanities Ambassadors, Digital Leaders and librarians.

 Across the curriculum we want our children to acquire and then secure knowledge and transferable skills that are progressively embedded from their early years to transitioning from Year 6 (high school ready) and beyond.